What's a Good AI Citation Rate? How to Benchmark Honestly

 - Measure for several windows before judging.
 Three to four weekly windows of repeated runs establish the honest starting range, including its natural variance.

 - Segment the rate.
 Owned versus third-party citations, per engine, per prompt group.
-The segments diagnose; the topline only alarms.
+A falling topline tells you something is wrong; the segments tell you what.

 - Set targets as deltas.
 "Raise owned-citation share on comparison prompts from its baseline over two quarters" is actionable.
 "Reach 40% like the benchmark" is astrology.